 Finding the right holster should not be hard to do, but it can be.
 How many of us have a box, bag, or drawer full of holsters we do not use?
 Why are they there?
 Like most people, you likely purchased them and they either did not fit your gun, were the wrong type, did not wear comfortably or you just decided you didn’t like it.

 - What hand do I draw and shoot with?

 What?
 Too simple you say, but think about this; most shooters are right-handed, but if you are left-handed you want a holster that you can draw easily from with your strong hand.
 Also there are many people that buy a shoulder holster thinking that the left hand holsters are correct because they want the gun under their left arm, when the correct holster is a right-handed holster.
-If you want an inside-the-pants holster worn in the small of the back and are a right-handed shooter, than you want a left-handed holster.
-This will put the gun’s handle in a position that will be easer to grab.
-Inside-the-pocket holsters are constructed where one side is stiff and flat, which is to help hide the outline of the gun in your pocket, the wrong side will show the outline of the gun in your pocket.
+If you want an inside-the-waistband holster worn in the small of the back and are a right-handed shooter, than you want a left-handed holster.
+This will put the handgun’s grip in a position that will be easier to grab.
+Pocket holsters are constructed where one side is stiff and flat, which is to help hide the outline of the gun in your pocket, the wrong side will show the outline of the gun in your pocket.

 - What type of material are you looking for?